varmox/ygeonline/content/post/vcf52.md

 ---
-title: "VMware Cloud Foundation - 5.2"
+title: "VMware Cloud Foundation 5.2"
 date: 2024-06-25T20:48:30+02:00
 draft: false
-description: "VMware Cloud Foundation 5.2" # Description used for search engine.
+description: "VMware Cloud Foundation Updates for Tanzu" # Description used for search engine.
 featured: true # Sets if post is a featured post, making appear on the home page side bar.
 toc: false # Controls if a table of contents should be generated for first-level links automatically.
 # menu: main